Deploy Applications

 Connect a monitor to the device, open a browser locally, and navigate to http://127.0.0.1:30800.
 Suitable for digital signage, kiosk dashboards, and on-device debugging.

-Manage & Lifecycle
+Manage & lifecycle

 Every running container exposes lifecycle controls in the Applications tab.
 Operations are issued from the cloud and applied on the device within seconds.